simp/pupmod-simp-simpkv/docs/Design_Prototype2.md

 ## Rollout Considerations

-Understanding how the libkv functionality will be rolled out to replace functionality in `simplib::passgen()`, the `pki` Class, and the `krb5` Class informs the libkv requirements and design.
+Understanding how the simpkv functionality will be rolled out to replace functionality in `simplib::passgen()`, the `pki` Class, and the `krb5` Class informs the simpkv requirements and design.
 To that end, this section describes the expected rollout for each replacement.

-### simplib::passgen() conversion to libkv
+### simplib::passgen() conversion to simpkv

-The key/value store operation of `simplib::passgen()` is completely internal to that function and can be rewritten to use libkv with minimal user impact.
+The key/value store operation of `simplib::passgen()` is completely internal to that function and can be rewritten to use simpkv with minimal user impact.

 * Existing password files (including their backup files), need to be imported